 Aside from the cost of salaries for our faculty and staff, two of our largest expenses are healthcare and utilities.
 The University of Michigan recently instituted higher medical premiums for faculty and staff, which are adjusted annually.
 Further, the university is actively promoting exercise and healthy eating habits among its employees under the "Mhealthy" initiative, which is an effort to promote healthy living and reduce healthcare costs.
-Over a two-year period beginning January 1, 2010, the employees' share of healthcare insurance benefits will increase from 20% to 30%.
+Over a two-year period which began January 1, 2010, the employees' share of healthcare insurance benefits is increasing from 20% to 30%.
 The University will delay eligibility for employer contributions to defined contribution retirement plans to reduce costs for new employees.
+The University is now studying ways to reduce its cost for retiree benefits.

 We understand the state's fiscal situation remains very challenging, but we continue to believe the state should increase funding for higher education.
-We believe this is a key element necessary to increase the number of state residents with university degrees and attract more highpaying, knowledge-based jobs to aid in our economic recovery.
+We believe this is a key element necessary to increase the number of state residents with university degrees and attract more high-paying, knowledge-based jobs to aid in our economic recovery.
 More state financial support will enable us to keep tuition more affordable and also help increase the level of education in the state's workforce.
 We have reached the point where we are not able to sustain operations in the current mode without an increase in revenue.
-One area of concern is how we will fund an estimated \$36 million in deferred maintenance.
+One area of concern is how we will fund an estimated \$39 million in deferred maintenance.
 Further reductions will require us to eliminate core academic programs and to consider instituting a campus-wide salary reduction program to achieve required savings.
 Such cuts would threaten the university's mission and diminish our ability to recruit and retain high quality faculty and staff necessary to maintain the quality of our academic programs and provide a safe, attractive environment for our faculty, staff, and students.